willemolding/ProofBoy/README.md

 This projects takes a step toward enabling fully on-chain gaming by allowing complex game state to be proven on-chain.
 ProofBoy shows how something as complex as a Gameboy emulator can be verified on-chain using fault proofs.

+## On ROMs and Legality

+Downloading and playing copyrighted ROMs is piracy.
+The author of this project does not condone this activity or distribute any copyrighted material as part of the project.
+All included ROMs are homebrew and distributed freely under license from the original creators.

+Please do not use ProofBoy to play pirated ROMs.

 ### How it works